Moses Gray (American football): Community service and honors

-After retiring from professional football, Gray was an active civic leader and community activist.
+Gray had additional education at the University of Michigan and at General Motors Institute.
+After retiring from professional football, he was an active civic leader and community activist.
 He was also for many years an employee at General Motors.
 He started in 1962 as an inspector and soon after became a tool and die maker apprentice.
 He was appointed journeyman tool and die maker in 1967, and one year after was made production supervisor.
 He was the supervisor of the tool room from 1969 to 1973, and was the general supervisor from 1973 to 1976.
 Gray was named Superintendent in the Master Mechanic Area in 1976, and served in that role through 1979, before becoming Director of Community Relations.
 He was in 1983 named Manager, Manufacturing Service Speedway Plants, a position he served in through 1990.
 He received the position of General Superintendent of Manufacturing Speedway plants in January 1990, which placed him in charge of 1,400 employees; he served through 1992 as this before retiring.

 Gray was a member of many different organizations and served with numerous committees and boards.
 Among his roles: various capacities with the Indianapolis Children's Bureau; president and board member of the Association for the Rights of Children of Indiana; Black Adoption Committee of Indianapolis member; and assistant District Commissioner of Crossroads of America Council.
 He also was a member of the Marion County Department of Public Welfare Foster Parents Program, served with United Way, and additionally participated in the Marten Manor Group Home Foster Aunt and Uncle Program.
 Additionally, he was affiliated with the Indianapolis Urban League, Indiana Vocational Technical College, NAACP, the local volunteer bureau, the Child Welfare League of America, and his community's service council.
 Gray was the chairman for the fund telethon of the United Negro College, and served with the boards of the Indiana Black Expo, WFYI television station, Madame Walker Urban Life Center, Office of Equal Opportunity (Indianapolis), and the Opportunities Industrialization Center.